aniketadhikari/smu-lamp/README.md

 # For External Testing:
+1. Download zip
+2. Extract all
+3. Place in directory to `localhost`
+4. Open in browser for use

 * If there are issues connecting to DB in MySQL, the username and password can be requested from aniket19@vt.edu
 * Sometimes, logging into the website is not possible because you don't have access to the DB on a localhost
 * Link to [GitHub Repo](https://github.com/aniketadhikari/smu-lamp)